jimchen1551/MPCS/Computer Science/Operating systems.md

 In modern computer, [[Processor|CPU]] and **interrupt-controller hardware** provide:
 1. the ability to **defer** interrupt handling during cirtical processing
-2. the efficient way to **dispatch** to the proper interrupt handler for a device
+2. the efficient way to **dispatch** to the proper interrupt handler for a device (e.g., interrupt chaining of interrupt vector)
 3. **multilevel interrupts** so that OS can distinguish b/w high- and low-**priority** interrupts and can respond with the appropriate degree of **urgency**.

 #### Interrupt service routine